© 2024 WFSU Public Media

 Those women had no formal legal training, but they had figured out how to decode the law to help other people in prison.
 Polk soon joined them, in a move that would come to transform her life.

 Out of prison since 2014 after serving time on several felony convictions, she’s working to introduce the world to these jailhouse lawyers.
-Her Jailhouse Lawyers Initiative, housed at New York University Law School, counts 1,000 members, across every U.S. state.
+Her Jailhouse Lawyers Initiative, housed at the Bernstein Institute for Human Rights at the New York University School of Law, counts 1,000 members, across every U.S. state.

 This week, they’re hosting a meeting in New York and launching a new web site.
 It’s filled with oral histories and more than 350 letters from people in prison who work with the law.